Article: CE Marking

 Introduction

-Approximately one-half of all manufactured goods are subject to legally binding standards, in order to ensure the health and safety of users and to protect the environment.
-In the European Union, the familiar Conformitè Europëenne or CE mark is used in most cases, to show that the goods conform to the standard.
+In the European Union, the familiar Conformitè Europëenne or CE mark is used in most cases, to show that the goods conform to legal standards.
 In some cases, other marks such as a wheel or the Pi sign mark are used for this purpose.

 Goods conforming to the EU standards, certified in most cases by the CE mark, may be distributed and sold anywhere within the European Union.
 They may also be sold in Northern Ireland.